fredsiika/30-seconds-of-c/README.md

 - [30 Seconds of Interviews](https://30secondsofinterviews.org) by **fejes713**

 ## How to Contribute
-Do you have a cool idea for a new snippet?
-Maybe some code you use often and is not part of our collection?
-Contributing to 30 seconds of code is as simple as 1,2,3,4!
+Do you have a cool idea for a new snippet, or want to add your own tips?
+Checkout [contributing.md](./CONTRIBUTING.md).
 ## Credits
 *Icon made by [Smashicons](https://www.flaticon.com/authors/smashicons) from [www.flaticon.com](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).*
 <br>This site was built using [GitHub Pages](https://pages.github.com/).